About the circular economy

 The world population is growing at an unprecedented rate and it does not appear that this growth will slow down in the coming years.
 The result is that the demand for raw materials continues to rise, while the supply (the stock of raw materials) decreases.
 There is also more and more waste due to the large amount of products that roll off the conveyor belt every day.
 We call this the linear economy, where we extract raw materials, make products and ultimately throw them away.

 The circular economy is an economic system designed to maximise reusability of raw materials, products and materials and minimise trash and waste.
-This way we use scarce raw materials more intelligently, reduce CO2 emissions, create new economic opportunities and reduce pollution.
+By doing this, we:

 The Dutch government aims to be fully circular by 2050.
 As an intermediate step, the Netherlands wants to reduce the use of primary raw materials (such as fossil fuels, metals and minerals) by 50% by 2030.
 This requires innovations in product design, new circular business models and collaboration between companies, governments and consumers.
 This is where our members come into the picture.